mdtanrikulu/ens-verified/ENSIP.md

 A verifier MUST perform the following steps to validate a verifiable record.
 All steps are required for the record to be considered valid.
 The issuer registry check is performed **first** to fail fast and avoid unnecessary proof fetches for revoked/expired issuers.

-1. **Get issuer info.** Call `issuerRegistry.getIssuer(issuer)` to obtain the issuer's status, `specificationURI`, `verificationMode`, and `verifierContract`.
+1. **Get issuer info.** Call `issuerRegistry.getIssuer(issuer)` to obtain the issuer's status and `specificationURI`.
 If the call reverts (issuer not registered) or `active == false`, the record is INVALID.
-This check MUST be performed before fetching any off-chain data to avoid wasted bandwidth and computation.
-One call provides both status and the `specificationURI` endpoint from which proof bundles are fetched.
+This check MUST be performed before fetching any off-chain data.

 2. **Resolve the text record.** Query the ENS resolver for the text record at key `vr:{issuer}:{recordType}` on the target node.